 These two verses are also the beginning of the instructions for the Day of Atonement (Leviticus 16:1-34).

 When I reflect on this story, I find it interesting that God had not spoken one word of condolence for Aaron about the death of his sons.
-I don't believe for one moment that God does not have compassion for Aaron and his loss.
-You can see it elsewhere in the Bible where people mourned over deaths.
+I don't believe for one moment that God did not have compassion for Aaron and his loss.
 But the work of the Lord had to continue.
 The Law had to be given and had to be taught.

 Is it any different today?
 Absolutely not!
 Anybody that has been born again is a part of His royal priesthood (just like Aaron):

 But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvellous light (1 Peter 2:9).

 We all may suffer loss of some kind or another.
 We are human after all.
 There will be valleys in our lives but Jesus has promised that He will get us through them (Psalm 23:1-6).
 Having said that though, our attitude and faith will affect the depth of the valley, causing us to possibly waste a tremendous amount of time, when there is work to be done - His kingdom come.